We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Ask 10 outdoor professionals what knife they use, and you’re likely to get 10 different answers.
 Many professionals who operate in woodland environments like small to medium sized knives.
 Those that spend more time in a jungle may prefer a larger blade or even a machete so the tool matches the needs of the environment.

 Frequent maintenance is part of taking care of your tools, and it’s much better to hone a knife often than to wait for it to become dull, which will require a lot of time and work to get it back to its original edge.
 A 3- to 4-inch sharpening stone is ideal.
 The Fallkniven DC4 stone is a great example, and has a diamond coated steel on one side and ceramic fine grain side on the other.
 This type of stone can be used often to keep a knife sharp and in good working order.

-A Final Word About Suvival Knives
+A Final Word About Survival Knives

-In a survival situation, we need multifunctional tools that help us maximize our skills and creativity to solve problems and look after ourselves.
+In a survival situation, we need multifunctional tools like survival knives that help us maximize our skills and creativity to solve problems and look after ourselves.
 The tools you carry are up to you, but practicing and building experience is very important.
 It’s well worth taking the time to become familiar with your gear before you really need it, and a survival knife is no exception.
 The knives listed above are some of the best survival knives on the market today, and are the top options for me and for many other outdoor professionals.
 However, there is no one size fits all—and no substitute for dirt time, when you’ll develop your own skills and self-reliance.
 Simply put, use your gear before it becomes a life-or-death situation, and never forget that your own brain is your most valuable survival tool.